Fragments

 Colocating fragments

 The tree-like structure of a GraphQL response resembles the hierarchy of a frontend's rendered components.
-Because of this similarity, you can use fragments to split query logic up between components, so that each component requests exactly the fields that it uses.
-This helps you make your component logic more succinct.
+Because of this similarity, you can use fragments to split query logic between components, so each component requests exactly the fields it needs.
+This helps make your component logic more succinct by combining multiple UI components into a single data fetch.

 Consider the following view hierarchy for an app: